 Integrative Learning Experience

 As an MPH student nearing program completion, you’ll be required to enroll in the integrative learning experience (ILE).
 With a goal of illustrating mastery of core public health and focus-area-specific competencies, the ILE is completed in the final year of the program and includes writing a high-quality paper.
-The ILE can be an internship, capstone course, or data analysis project.
-Your major will determine which ILE you complete.
+The ILE for the Urban Health MPH is a capstone course.

 What is Urban Public Health?